Joewus12345/netsuite_crawler/README.md

 ```sh
 python main.py
 ```
+Running the script logs in and **scrapes permissions for all user roles**.
+The results are saved to `user_role_permissions.csv` in the project directory.

 #### **NB: This only applies to user accounts with Administrative Privileges**

 - You manually enter the 2FA code in the browser when prompted.
-- The bot navigates to 'Admin Item' and waits for manual closure.
+- The bot automatically iterates through the role list and exports the CSV.

 ---